P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 2. Clean with MAF/MAP sensor cleaner if dirty.

-Example: The Civic’s MAP sensor was clogged with oil residue.
+Example: The Civic’s MAP sensor was clogged with oil residue, cleaned successfully.

 Step 6: Verify the ECM